Kumbong/Notepad_clone/README.md

 ## Features
    * Written in uncomplicated c++
-   * supports all operations on notepad and add extra features
+   * supports all operations on notepad and adds extra features
    * crossplatform

 ## Demo